eq-lab/warden-yield-docs/docs/manage-your-stake.md

 ![Manage your stake in YieldWard](../static/img/manage-your-stake-01.png)

 :::warning
 Please note that you'll be able to unstake and claim your [rewards](earn-rewards) only after the [Warden Protocol](https://wardenprotocol.org) and YieldWard go Mainnet.
-The only exception is [WARP bonuses](#claim-warp-bonuses)
+The only exception is [WARP bonuses](#claim-warp-bonuses).
 :::

 ## Stake more